Reader in World History

 Cambridge CB2 1TA

-Sujit Sivasundaram was born and educated in Sri Lanka and came to Cambridge in 1994 to study engineering and then natural sciences and history and philosophy of science.
-In 2008-10 he taught at the London School of Economics, in South Asian and Imperial History.
-In 2012, he was awarded a Philip Leverhulme Prize for History (awarded to early career scholars in the UK for contributions to research in their discipline).
+Sujit Sivasundaram was born and educated in Sri Lanka (in 'Sinhala medium' until 1992) and came to Cambridge in 1994 to study engineering and then natural sciences and history and philosophy of science.
+In 2008-10 he taught at the London School of Economics in South Asian and Imperial History.
+In 2012 he was awarded a Philip Leverhulme Prize for History.
 He has been a Visiting Professor at the Ecole des Hautes Etudes en Sciences Sociales (EHESS), Paris; a Visiting Senior Research Fellow at the Asia Research Institute of the National University of Singapore and the University of Sydney.
 He is the Sackler Caird Fellow, 2015-7, at the National Maritime Museum, Greenwich.
 He is a Councillor of the Royal Historical Society.

 Subject groups/Research projects